 The Capture of the San Joaquin – 1711

 HMS Jersey took part in actions during this war including the Action off Cartagena where she was involved in the capture of the San Joaquin.
-The galleon San Joaquin, accompanied by a tender, sighted vessels which they thought were French but turned out to be British.
+The galleon San Joaquin, accompanied by a tender, sighted several vessels which they thought were French but turned out to be British.
 The ensuing engagement lasted just twenty minutes with the galleon being dismasted and with many casualties she then surrendered.
 Jersey was responsible for capturing the San Joaquin’s tender.

 The War of Jenkin’s Ear – 1739-1748